The objective of this example is to predict the default risk of a bank’s customers using machine learning.

 The binary classification tests are parameters for measuring the performance of a classification problem with two classes:

-• Sensitivity: 58.2% (percentage of actual positive classified as positive).
+• Sensitivity: 58.2% (percentage of actual positives classified as positive).

-• Specificity: 81.0% (percentage of actual negative classified as negative).
+• Specificity: 81.0% (percentage of actual negatives classified as negative).

-The classification accuracy is high (76.2%), meaning the prediction suits many cases.
+The classification accuracy is high (76.2%), indicating that the prediction is effective in many cases.

 7. Model deployment